Xerorchis

-Xerorchis (from Greek xeros, dry, and orchis, testicle-shaped) is an orchid genus in the subfamily Epidendroideae, and the sole representative of tribe Xerorchideae.
-This is a very primitive genus consisting of terrestrial orchids.
-Xerorchis thrives in South America.
+Xerorchis is an orchid genus in the subfamily Epidendroideae.
+It is the sole representative of the tribe Xerorchideae.
+Xerorchis is only found in South America.

 Taxonomy

 It is unclear whether this genus should be classified in the lower or higher epidendroids.

 Xerorchis has 8 pollinia, hence similar to the more advanced epidendroid genera of Epidendreae and Arethuseae.
 Yet its morphology, with unthickened stems and persistent leaves, is that of a bambusoid grass and makes it more similar to Tropidieae or Triphoreae.

+Range

+According to Plants of the World Online, Xerorchis is native to Bolivia, Brazil, Colombia, Ecuador, French Guiana, Guyana, Peru, Suriname and Venezuela.